aws-solutions-library-samples/guidance-for-intelligent-route-optimization-on-aws/README.md

 }
 ```

-Next, since we want this Lambda function to be running for as long as possible, we will extend the default timeout duration of 25 seconds to 15 minutes.
-To do so, open the `amplify/backend/function/deviceSimulatorFn/deviceSimulatorFn-cloudformation-template.json` file and find the line that has the `"Timeout": 25` text, and replace it to `"Timeout": 900` (15 minutes).
+Next, since you want this Lambda function to be running for as long as possible, let's extend the default timeout duration of 25 seconds to 15 minutes.
+To do so, open the `amplify/backend/function/deviceSimulatorFn/deviceSimulatorFn-cloudformation-template.json` file and find the line that has the `"Timeout": 25` text, and replace it with `"Timeout": 900` (15 minutes).

 Finally, before moving forward to the next resource, open the `amplify/backend/function/devicesimulator/custom-policies.json` file and add the following code: